xvik/gradle-pom-plugin/README.md

 Closure doesn't restrict structure: any tags may be used.
 If `name` and `description` not specified, they will be applied implicitly from `project.name` and `project.description`.

+If pom already have some tags (e.g. set manually with withXml or by some plugin), plugin will override values and properly merge pom.
+No duplicate tags will be created.

 Only one `pom` closure may be defined: next pom closure completely override previous one.
 If [multiple publications](https://docs.gradle.org/current/userguide/publishing_maven.html#N17EB8) declared,